Croatia Island Hopping: Our 1-Week Sail Croatia Adriatic Sea Cruise by JetSettingFools.com

 Small Lake at Mljet National Park on Mljet Island, Croatia

-While most of our group opted to rent bikes to pedal around the lakes, we decided to go on foot – which didn’t get us nearly as far as we thought it would!
-After a fast-paced 1-hour walk, we had only made it to the southern bank of the Great Lake for views of St. Mary Island.
-Rather than continuing around the lake and getting stuck on the trail in the dark, we opted to turn around and head back to town.
+Rather than continuing around the lake and getting stuck in the dark, we opted to turn around and head back to town.
 Unless you’re looking to go jogging, the bikes are the better way to get around Mljet!

 Stone bridge at Mljet NP between Small Lake and Grand Lake, Mljet Island, Croatia

-Top Tip: On the way out of the park, I inquired if our tickets were good for 24 hours or just the date of purchase – and the representative ‘extended’ our tickets to the next day for free.
+Top Tip: On the way out of the park, I inquired if our tickets were good for 24 hours or just the date of purchase – and they ‘extended’ our tickets to the next day for free.
 We are uncertain if we were lucky or if this is standard practice…but it never hurts to ask!

-Where to Eat in Mljet
+Where To Eat in Mljet

 Octopus Salad at Agroturizam Dalmatino, Pomena, Mljet, Croatia